 Normally cupcakes can last a bit longer than 3 - 4 days when stored in the fridge, but the Oreo cookies cause a slightly shorter shelf life.
 This is because the Oreos begin to lose their delicious crunchiness after 3 - 4 days.

-These cupcakes are not ideal for the freezer, because the Oreo cookies loose their crunchiness in the freezing and thawing process.
+These cupcakes are not ideal for the freezer, because the Oreo cookies lose their crunchiness in the freezing and thawing process.
 If this is fine with you, then these cupcakes can be stored in the freezer for up to three months.

 More Cupcake Recipes To Try: